gjbex/Containers-for-HPC/examples/README.md

    applications on a host system that has a CPU and has the required drivers installed.
 1. `multistage`: example of a multistage build file.
+1. `conda`: example of a multistage build of an image with a conda environment.